MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/create-workstreams.md

 > [!Note]
 >
-> - The bot is supported only in push type of workstreams.
+> - Bots can receive conversations only if they're added to push-based workstreams.
 > - We recommend that you don't add bots to workstreams that are meant for record routing.

 ### Manage workstreams